Your Complete Guide to Hunting Licenses in All 50 States

 Who can get a free hunting license?

-Many states offer free or heavily discounted hunting licenses to specific groups including: disabled veterans, active-duty military, seniors (age varies by state), youth hunters (typically under 16), and Native American tribal members.
-Some states also hold free hunting days where no license is required.
-Check our free hunting license guide for eligibility details.
+Many states offer free or reduced-cost hunting licenses to specific groups including disabled veterans, active-duty military, seniors, youth hunters, some landowners, and certain tribal contexts.
+Eligibility is not universal, and tags, stamps, hunter education, or public-land products may still apply.
+Check our free hunting license guide for eligibility routing.